Best Electric Smoker Review – Top 5 Smokin’ Hot List for March, 2023 with Buying Guide

 The Masterbuilt 20070411 is a very similar model that you might want to compare with the 20077515 we have reviewed.

 2. Smokin Tex Pro Series 1400

-As with Cookshack, Smokin Tex makes higher priced models with extra features and greater capacity.
-For about $400 less than the Cookshack Smokette, though, this quality electric smoker should meet the needs of most families with room to spare.
-It’s also manufactured from double-walled stainless steel (although it’s made in China, not America), and while it isn’t seemingly earthquake-proof like the Smokette it’s more than sturdy enough to last for quite a while.
+Smokin’ Tex manufactures its smokers from double-walled stainless steel (although made in China, not America), and while it isn’t seemingly earthquake-proof like some commercial models, it’s more than sturdy enough to last for quite a while.

-Those who want impeccable construction and great features but don’t need the extra capacity should choose the Smokette Elite.
+Those who want more smoking space or features like the RF remote control should choose the Masterbuilt.
 For everyone else, the Pro Series 1400 is a great buy.

 More info on the Smokin Tex Pro Series 1400:

 Planning on throwing a huge party, and will need to feed a throng?
 Bradley is another well-known manufacturer with a large product line; their Jim Beam smoker may be their best-known offering.

 This six-rack steel electric smoker (powder epoxy on the outside, stainless on the inside) has the largest capacity of their models, along with some very cool features.